saikpr/megadata-proposal/README.md

         - Will add tagging to each of the entry(assays, sequencing runs, etc.), along with indexing of metadata into an SQLite Table for easier searching.
         - This will include the creation of REST API End Point, and Angular JS page to consume the data from this End Point.
     * __Expectations__: By the end, the user should be able to put his/her query in a search box, which should take it to another page where all the data items will be listed, with the link to the particular data item.
     * __Challenge__: It will be a challenge to maintain the hierarchy of access. i.e. either limiting the users to their group's experiment or their experiments only.
-Initially, I will limit to user's experiment only.
+Initially, we will limit to user's experiment only.

 * Script to migrate old MySQL data to new SQLite database, based on the new schema.
-    * __Logic__: It would be easier for guys at McGill to move their old database easily to the new application.
+    * __Logic__: It will make it easier for guys at McGill to move their old database to the new application.
-    * __Technical Details__: A python script which will be parse through the database and import the data to sqlite database
+    * __Technical Details__: A python script which will be parse through the database and import the data into sqlite database
     * __Expectations__:  A single script to export the data to SQLite.

 #### Nice to Have:
 * Module to generate BASH script with ascp, to make it easier for the user to upload the raw data and its md5 to EGA.
-    * __Logic__: It should be easier for the user to make a single call to a script and upload the raw data and its md5, and retry in case of failure.
+    * __Logic__: User should just call a simple script to upload the raw data and its md5, and retry in case of failure.
-    * __Technical Details__: BASH script will be created which will take the input as metadata and file name, will generate the md5 to confirm its integrity and try to upload using "ascp" to EGA.
+    * __Technical Details__: BASH script to be written, which will take the input as metadata and file name, will generate the md5 to confirm its integrity and try to upload using "ascp" to EGA.
     * __Expectations__: A single script to upload a file to repository
 * Support for both python2.7 and python3.x (low priority)
     * __Logic__: Support for both would enable the developer to import the module in the majority of python script he wants.
-    * __Technical Details__: will try to use __future__ and other such modules to maintain the backward compatibility
+    * __Technical Details__: will try to use __future__ module and other such modules to maintain the backward compatibility
     * __Expectations__: Module will be importable in both the major versions of Python.

 * BioPortal ontology integration